huggingface/blog/npc-gigax-cubzh.md

 LLMs, or Large Language Models, make it possible to design _"intelligent"_ in-game characters that **can engage in realistic conversations with the player, perform complex actions and follow instructions, dramatically enhancing the player's experience**.
 AI-powered NPCs represent a huge advancement vs rule-based and heuristics systems.

-Today, we are excited to **introduce a groundbreaking demo** (NAME OF THE DEMO) created through the collaboration of the [Cubzh](https://cu.bzh/) and [Gigax](https://github.com/GigaxGames/gigax) teams, showcasing the potential of smart LLM-powered NPCs.
+Today, we are excited to **introduce a groundbreaking demo**: *NPC-Playground* created through the collaboration of the [Cubzh](https://cu.bzh/) and [Gigax](https://github.com/GigaxGames/gigax) teams, showcasing the potential of smart LLM-powered NPCs.

 VIDEO OF THE DEMO

-You can play with the demo here 👉
+You can play with the demo here 👉 ADD LINK TO THE DEMO

-In this 3D demo, you can interact with the NPCs and teach them new skills with just a few lines of Lua scripting!
+In this 3D demo, you can **interact with the NPCs and teach them new skills with just a few lines of Lua scripting!**

 ## The Tech Stack